rahXephonz/ioofy/README.md

 </p>

 <p> He/Him.
-Hi Everyone👋 i'm Rizky and i am an enthusiats front end devs from Bogor, Indonesia.<br> I Like
+Hi Everyone👋 i'm Rizky and i am an enthusiast front end devs from Bogor, Indonesia.<br> I Like
     learning a new something, and styling a design.
 Nice to see you :)</p>

 ## Let's chat